-It can be hard to get motivated, especially first thing in the morning.
-You’re tired and groggy and would rather stay curled up in bed, than jump out of it to get things done.
+It’s hard to get motivated, especially first thing in the morning.
+Maybe you wake up tired and groggy.
+It would be more pleasurable to stay curled up in bed than jump out of it to get things done.

 1. Have a Goal Board

-Have a vision board or a board with your goals written on them right beside your bed so it’s the first thing you see when you wake up.
+Have a vision board or a board with your goals written on them right beside your bed.
+This way, it’s the first thing you see when you wake up.
 Figure out which one is better for you.

 Vision boards work because visualization is a powerful mind technique.
-You put things on your board that motivate and inspire you, and then you see it every morning when you wake up.
+You put things on your board that motivate and inspire you.
+Then you see it every morning when you wake up.
 Use a visual representation of your goals to trigger your thoughts.

 You can also just use a whiteboard and write your goals on it.
 If you respond best to hard facts and words instead of visualization, this is for you.
 Having your goals written out can remind you what you’re working toward and prepare you for the day.